The University of Michigan (Ann Arbor, MI)

 - MPH: Epidemiology

 - BS: Biopsychology and Cognitive Science (Behavioral Neuroscience)

 I am a toxicologist with a research background in predictive toxicology, neuroscience, structural biology, and epidemiology.
-My research interests lie in applying the multi-disciplinary techniques to understand and identify the key steps and molecular initiating events that drive adverse biological outcomes following exposure to compounds of interest.
+My research interests lie in applying the multi-disciplinary techniques to understand and identify the key steps and molecular initiating events that drive adverse biological outcomes following xenobiotic exposure.

 I earned my PhD in Toxicology from the University of Michigan where I studied the interactions between organophosphorus compounds and the neuronal integral membrane protein neuropathy target esterase (NTE).
 NTE is a lysophospholipase that is thought to be the cellular target for certain classes of organophosphorus (OP) compounds that can cause a delayed axonopathy.
 This condition, termed OP compound-induced delayed toxicity (OPIDN) can result in permanent paralysis and a key feature of this affliction is the 7-14 day delay between exposure and the onset of symptoms.
 Currently, very little is known about the structure of NTE and the mechanism whereby interactions between neuropathic OP compounds and NTE initiate the cascade of events that result in OPIDN.
 To this end, I have used the plant-homologue of NTE (a protein called patatin found in the tubers of potatoes and related species) to study changes in its [patatin's] tertiary structure following interactions with OP compounds.